-“Meeting the needs of financially vulnerable populations and pursuing financial stability do not have to be mutually exclusive pursuits.” said George Hofheimer, chief knowledge officer at Filene.
-“Financial institutions are at the front lines of changing the disparity in access to basic financial services for minority households.
-Providing products like those tested in the incubator can be a win-win-win for the customer, financial institution, and community.”
+Participating financial institutions could also share best practices and case studies through the incubator.
+“Financial institutions are at the front lines of changing the disparity in access to basic financial services for minority households,” said George Hofheimer, chief knowledge officer at Filene.
+“Providing products like those tested in the incubator can be a win-win-win for the customer, financial institution and community.”

 “This program really helped us,” Rodriguez said.
 “We could do what we did because of the loan.
 It meant everything to us.”